-- Boats fitted with a Reinforced Cockpit must have an Engine Shut Off button or switch located within the Reinforced Cockpit immediately accessible to the Driver. - Externally, an Engine Shut Off switch, which should shut down any electric fuel system, must be fitted to the left-hand (port) outside of the Boat, either on or immediately behind the Reinforced Cockpit. - 1002.1621 External switches will be clearly marked ENGINE SHUT OFF SWITCH. - 1002.1623 Kill switch lanyard connections are not required on Boats fitted with a Reinforced Cockpit.
+- 1002.161 Boats fitted with a Reinforced Cockpit must have an Engine Shut Off button or switch located within the Reinforced Cockpit immediately accessible to the Driver. - Externally, an Engine Shut Off switch, which should shut down any electric fuel system, must be 1002.162 fitted to the left-hand (port) outside of the Boat, either on or immediately behind the Reinforced Cockpit. - 1002.1621 External switches will be clearly marked - ENGINE SHUT OFF SWITCH. - Kill switch lanyard connections are not required on Boats fitted with a Reinforced Cockpit.
+1002.1623 restraint system as used in motor racing, consisting of a minimum 5-strap/5point mounting design.